Home > Business > Doing Business with DDC > Transforming Public Procurement - Procurement Act 2023

 Introduction

-Contracting authorities (such as Dover District Council) and suppliers will need to follow new procurement legislation from the 24th of February 2025.
+Contracting authorities (such as Dover District Council) and suppliers are required to follow the procurement legislation set out under the Procurement Act 2023 and the Procurement Regulations 2024.

-The Procurement Act 2023 aims to improve the way public procurement is regulated to:
+The Procurement Act 2023 was established to improve the way public procurement is regulated to:

 • offer greater freedom and flexibility to design procurement processes